conan-io/docs/tutorial/creating_packages/build_packages.rst

   some unit tests over this function.
 This function is just creating an output message based on the arguments passed.

-* As we mentioned in the previous section the `CMakeLists.txt for the library
+* As we mentioned in the previous section, the `CMakeLists.txt for the library
   <https://github.com/conan-io/libhello/blob/with_tests/CMakeLists.txt#L15-L17>`_ uses the
   ``BUILD_TESTING`` CMake variable that conditionally adds the *tests* directory.